Siikakala/random_powershell/ResolumeControl/README.md

 mqtt:
   topic1:
     - content: someword
+      key: somekey
-      action: SelectClip
+      action: TriggerClip
-      layer: 42
+      target: 42
       value: 2
     - content: someotherword
+      key: somekey
-      action: SelectClip
+      action: TriggerClip
-      layer: 42
+      target: 42
       value: 3
   topic2:
     - content: clear
-      action: ClearLayer
+      action: ClearTarget
-      layer: 42
+      target: 42
       value: 1
 schedule:
   - name: "Event starts"
     time: "2026-06-03 11:00"
     actions:
-      - action: ClearLayer
+      - action: ClearTarget
-        layer: 67
+        target: 67
         value: off
-      - action: SelectClip
+      - action: TriggerClip
-        layer: 67
+        target: 67
         value: 2
       - action: Opacity
-        layer: 67
+        target: 67
         value: 80
   - name: "Event stops"
     time: "2026-06-03 21:00"
     actions:
-      - action: ClearLayer
+      - action: ClearTarget
         layer: 67
         value: 1
 ```
 First, the `mqtt`  key.
 The keys under it are topics you want to subscribe to.
-These in example are top-level topics
-so you can also use something like `resolume/control` or similar.
+These in example are top-level topics so you can also use something like `resolume/control` or similar.
 The topic key has different values as array.
-So,
-whatever the actual payload of the MQTT message has.
-Script is assuming plain text but uses PowerShell -match internally,
-which means you can also use regex here, defined in key `content`.
-This enables parsing JSON if you are masochist.
+So, whatever the actual payload of the MQTT message has.
+Script is tries to parse JSON from MQTT message payload and uses PowerShell -match internally, which means you can also use regex here, defined in key `content`.
+When the payload is JSON, you can define the key of the wanted payload with key `key`.
+It is optional and the lack of it causes script to default to plain text content.

-The keys `action`, `layer`, and `value` are common with the schedule section.
+The keys `action`, `target`, and `value` are common with the schedule section.
 These dictate what should happen in Resolume.
 * `action`
   * Defines what should be done.
 Currently supported values:
-    * `SelectClip`
+    * `TriggerClip`
       * Switches to the clip on the layer.
 Note: starts from 0, not 1
-    * `ClearLayer`
+    * `ClearTarget`
       * Clears the current clip on the layer.
 Value is ignored.
 Resolume seems to be bit picky about this though,
-        I advice to create blank clip and select it with SelectClip
+        I advice to create blank clip and select it with TriggerClip
     * `Opacity`
       * Layer opacity in percents
     * `TransitionTime`
       * Layer transition time in milliseconds.
 0 - 10s, rounded to 100ms
     * `TriggerGroupColumn`
-      * As SelectClip but trigger whole column of defined group.
+      * As TriggerClip but trigger whole column of defined group.
 Group is defined in layer field
 * `layer`
   * Defines the layer or group to which the action is performed to
 * `value`